Shogun (toolbox)

 Shogun is a free, open-source machine learning software library written in C++.
 It offers numerous algorithms and data structures for machine learning problems.
 It offers interfaces for Octave, Python, R, Java, Lua, Ruby and C# using SWIG.

 It is licensed under the terms of the GNU General Public License version 3 or later.

 Description

 The focus of Shogun is on kernel machines such as support vector machines for regression and classification problems.
 Shogun also offers a full implementation of Hidden Markov models.

 The core of Shogun is written in C++ and offers interfaces for MATLAB, Octave, Python, R, Java, Lua, Ruby and C#.

 Shogun has been under active development since 1999.
-Today there is a vibrant user community all over the world using Shogun as a base for research and education, and contributing to the core package.
+Today there is a rich user community across the world using Shogun as a base for research and education, and contributing to the core package.